Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

+Comparing the performance of our best models to the top-5 winning entries of the xView3-SAR competition (see Fig. \ref{fig:xview3_models}), our model nears the competition models with between 98.2\% and 99.8\% fewer parameters.
+Our detection performance is within 2.1\% of the top-5 winning entries and outperforms one model in near-shore detection by 1.9\%.
+Our model is only 0.7\% and 2.8\% behind the top-5 in vessel and fishing classification respectively.
 We also investigated several additional modifications, following methods from the literature, which did not show improvements for our implementation.
 Modifying the model's FPN to AFPN or GFPN showed a performance drop across the different metrics, with slight model size increases.
 Similarly, incorporating attention modules (Convolutional Block Attention Module \cite{Woo2018}, CA, EMA) at the point where feature maps are fed into the FPN improved fishing classification performance by an average of 2.8\%, though this came at the cost of reduced overall detection performance.
+Our proposed model is substantially more computationally efficient than existing methods (8.8 GFLOPs rather than 426.5--21079.1).
+This corresponds to a 98.0\% to 99.9\% reduction in computational complexity, without performance loss beyond observed efficiency-performance trends (Fig. \ref{fig:time_perf_scatter}.a-d).
+This efficiency is reflected by inference speed on an NVIDIA A100 GPU, where our model processes a scene in 15.4 seconds on average, achieving a 5.2$\times$ to 38.2$\times$ speed-up over alternatives (80 to 588 seconds; Fig. \ref{fig:time_perf_scatter}.e-h).
+The magnitude of the speed-up is less pronounced than FLOPs reduction, as the GPU's architecture is highly effective at parallelizing the workloads of the more computationally intensive models, and our model is not optimized for GPU.